-In preparation for the PC15 business plan (covering 2015 - 2021), NI Water revised its approach to identifying Water mains investment needs.
-In consultation with external stakeholders such as the Drinking Water Inspectorate, the Utility Regulator, and the Consumer Council Northern Ireland, NI Water developed the Water mains Infrastructure Investment Model (WIIM).
+For the PC15 planning period and, in preparation for the PC21 business plan (covering 2021 - 2027), NI Water revised its approach to identifying Water mains investment needs.
+In consultation with external stakeholders such as the Drinking Water Inspectorate, the Utility Regulator, and the Consume Council Northern Ireland, NI Water developed the Water mains Infrastructure Investment Model (WIIM).
 Building on the basis of the previous Zonal Studies approach, which utilised the analysis of structural and water quality issues, the revised approach draws on corporate data, focusing on customer contacts and customer preferences as well as structural and WQ issues when identifying and prioritising investment needs.

-The Water Mains Rehabilitation programme delivered 449km of mains in the PC13 period (2013 - 2015) and 832km during the PC15 period.
+The Water Mains Rehabilitation programme delivered 832km during the PC15 period and the target for the PC21 period is 838km.

 NI Water Customer targets, for drinking water compliance, are set to assist the company in improving the customer experience as well as to facilitate improvement in Regulatory compliance with lead, iron, and turbidity.
 The current aim, of improving both the customer experience and Regulatory compliance, in relation to these three parameters, lies with replacement / refurbishment of the drinking water distribution system.
-The intervention methodology will be reviewed again before PC21 with interventions to be considered such as planned area flushing and monitoring and mains conditioning.
+The intervention methodology will be reviewed again before PC27 with interventions to be considered such as planned area flushing and monitoring and mains conditioning.